-March 31, 2014 Dec 2013 cember 31,
+September 30, 2014 De cember 31, 2013

-(\$ thousands)
+(\$ thou sands)

-Net investment in leases - Pawnee 5 128,978 \$ 127,145
+Net investment in leases - Pawnee \$ 128,640 \$ 127,145

-Net investment in leases - Northstar 6,708
+Net investment in leases - Northstar 6,155

-Net investment in leases - pledged - Northstar 6,160
+Net investment in leases - pledged - Northstar 5,546

-Equipment financing agreements ("loans") - Pawnee 21,044 18,773
+Equipment financing agreements ("EFAs" "loans") - Pawnee 24,972 18,773

-Working capital loans - Windset 9,100 2,422
+Working capital loans - Windset 15,336 2,422

-Legal finance receivables - Case Funding 13,168 10,961
+Legal finance receivables - Case Funding 13,021 10,961

-9 \$ 185,158 \$ 159,301
+- \$ 193,670 \$ 159,301

-Pawnee's lease originations in the first quarter of 2014 continued to be impacted by competition that began in the third quarter of 2013 to aggressively price risk at levels below the risk-adjusted price levels which Pawnee believes are appropriate for its lessees/ borrowers.
+Pawnee's lease originations in the first nine months of 2014 continued to be impacted by competition that began in the third quarter of 2013 to aggressively price risk at levels below the risk-adjusted price levels which Pawnee believes are appropriate for its lessees/borrowers.
 This competitive behavior has been regularly demonstrated in the past as the cycle of the leasing industry enters a time of increasing capital availability, just as it is today, once again.
-While in Canadian dollars, Pawnee's net investment in leases increased due to the increase in foreign exchange rates, in U.S.\$ Pawnee's net investment in leases was down U.S.\$2.85 million from December 31, 2013.
-Increases in equipment financing agreements at Pawnee and working capital loans at Windset in the same period more than offset the decrease in net investment in leases at Pawnee.
+Increases in EFAs at Pawnee and working capital loans at Windset in the same period more than offset the decrease in net investment in leases at Pawnee (in U.S.\$ 4.8 million decrease).

-The \$172.0 million in net investment in leases and loans (excluding the \$13.2 million in legal finance receivables, discussed below) is net of \$4.6 million in allowance for doubtful accounts compared to \$3.7 million in allowance for doubtful accounts at December 31, 2013.
+The \$180.6 million in net investment in leases and loans (excluding the \$13.0 million in legal finance receivables, discussed below) is net of \$5.0 million in allowance for doubtful accounts compared to \$3.7 million in allowance for doubtful accounts at December 31, 2013.
 Under IFRS, an allowance can only be set up if there is objective evidence that the impairment has already occurred; potential losses expected as a result of future events, no matter how likely based on past historical evidence, are not allowed to be recognized.

 Pawnee charges-off leases and loans when they become 154 days contractually past due, unless information indicates that an earlier charge-off is warranted.
 A high percentage of the charge-offs are made before the subject leases/loans reach 154 days contractually past due.
 As only a small percentage of the total lease and loan receivable portfolio have monthly payments that are past due at any one reporting date, the portion of the receivables that shows observable objective evidence of impairment at any one reporting date is quite small, despite long-term historical experience that indicates that future charge-offs with respect to the current lease and loan receivable will typically exceed the level of observable impairment, in a matter of months.
 At Northstar, management reviews each outstanding receivable, on an individual basis, for collectability and for reserve requirements, if any.
-Windset had only a few delinquent loans at March 31, 2014 and thus no allowance for doubtful accounts was recorded.